miku/fuzzycat/README.md

 * [ ] take a release entity database dump as JSON lines and cluster releases (according to various algorithms)
 * [ ] take cluster information and run a verification step (misc algorithms)
+* [ ] create a dataset that contains grouping of releases under works
+* [ ] command line tools to generate cache keys, e.g. to match reference strings to release titles (this needs some transparent setup, e.g. filling of a cache before ops)

 # Usage